 Long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
-Bond premiums and discounts and deferred gains or losses on refunding are deferred and amortized over the life of the bonds.

 Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of certain assets, liabilities and disclosures of contingent assets and liabilities at the date of the financial statements, and the related reported amounts of revenues and expenditures during the reporting period, such as depreciation expense and the net book value of capital assets.
 Accordingly, actual results could differ from those estimates.
 Management believes that the estimates are reasonable.